Yoeri-z/stateful_inheritance/README.md

 These methods do look like they are inviting mutable objects into the state, but this should be avoided.
 There are very few cases where having mutable state is more convenient but for the few cases that it is, this package makes handling them easy.

 ### keys
-Keys are something that come in handy when you want to optimize your app.
+Keys come in handy when you want to optimize your app.
 They are a way to control exactly what widget rebuilds with which state change.

-Usually to do this with immutable state, you will compare the oldstate with the newstate to see if the change is relevant to the widget.
-This is not the best way to go about things with mutable state.
-Keys are a way to control what widget is rebuilt straight from the `setState` method.

 It is probably easier to understand if you just see it in action.